nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/creek-river-book-reservation.md

         return Results.Created($"/api/reservations/{newRes.Id}", newRes);
     });
     ```
 1. Test the endpoint with a JSON reservation object in Postman (or Swagger).
 If you used valid values for all of the properties, you should get a `201` response with the new reservation in the body.
+This is the format for that JSON object:
+    ``` json
+    {
+        "userProfileId": 1,
+        "campsiteId": 1,
+        "checkinDate": "2023-07-18",
+        "checkoutDate": "2023-07-20"
+    }
+    ```

 1. Test the endpoint again, but provide at least one foreign key value that doesn't exist in the database (`userProfileId` or `campsiteId`).